Charlie and the Chocolate Factory (musical)

-Charlie and the Chocolate Factory is a musical based on the 1964 children's novel of the same name by Roald Dahl, with book by David Greig, music by Marc Shaiman and lyrics by Shaiman and Scott Wittman.
+Charlie and the Chocolate Factory is a musical based on the 1964 children's novel by Roald Dahl, with book by David Greig, music by Marc Shaiman and lyrics by Shaiman and Scott Wittman.

 Directed by Sam Mendes, the musical premiered in the West End at the Theatre Royal Drury Lane in June 2013 and ran for 3 years and 7 months before closing on 7 January 2017.
 In 2013 the production broke the record for weekly ticket sales in London.
 While receiving mixed reviews from critics, the show won two Laurence Olivier Awards in 2014 for Best Costume Design and Best Lighting Design.
 The show was reworked for a Broadway production opening in April 2017 at the Lunt-Fontanne Theatre and ran almost nine months before closing in January 2018.
 A U.S. Tour opened 21 September 2018 at Shea's Performing Arts Center in Buffalo, New York and an Australian Tour at Capitol Theatre on 11 January 2019.
 A second U.S. Tour launched on 1 January 2020 in Miami, Florida.
-The Broadway version of the musical has been acquired for licensing rights in North America, Europe, and Australia by Music Theatre International.
+The Broadway version of the musical has been acquired for licensing rights in North America, Europe and Australia by Music Theatre International.